Sapphire-throated hummingbird: Nectar

 The sapphire-throated hummingbird typically feeds on the nectar of brightly colored flowers of trees and shrubs.
 In order to compensate for their high metabolism, they prefer flowers with high sugar content such as those from the families Fabaceae, Rubiaceae, and Myrtaceae.

 They feed on tubular-shaped flowers by extending their long tongue to retrieve the nectar, while simultaneously hovering or perching on the flower or branch.
 In the process, the hummingbirds may frequently become covered in pollen and in turn contribute to the pollination of plants, creating a symbiosis relationship between the plant and bird.

 In more human-established areas, the sapphire-throated hummingbird may also retrieve their nectar from hummingbird feeders places by locals.

 Insects

-Although the main food resource for the sapphire-throated hummingbird is nectar, it doesn't supply enough protein for the bird, especially during breeding season and the juvenile's fledging period.
+Although the main food resource for the sapphire-throated hummingbird is nectar, it does not supply enough protein for the bird, especially during breeding season and the juvenile's fledging period.
 Therefore, the hummingbird also feeds on arthropods, such as flies and spiders.